Why Putin's Miscalculation Could Make Russia Step Up Attacks

-Ukraine’s reaction to the first week of Russia’s offensive against the country was much stronger than Vladimir Putin had expected, or quite possibly what his generals had promised him.
+Ukraine’s reaction to the first week of the Russian offensive against the country was much stronger than Vladimir Putin had expected, or quite possibly what his generals had promised him.

 These are still, however, the early stages of what could become a sordid war.

-Putin likely expected the Ukrainian capital Kiev to fall within days of the invasion by Russian forces.
-And he certainly expected that the so-called Western countries (mainly the US, the European Union and the UK), intimidated and divided, would accept that he would claim the territory he says is historically part of Russia.
+Putin probably expected the Ukrainian capital Kiev to collapse within days of the invasion by Russian forces.
+And he certainly expected that the so-called western countries (mainly the USA, the European Union and the United Kingdom), intimidated and divided, would accept that he would claim the territory that he says is historically part of Russia.

-A major Putin ally, China, now seems concerned that this outbreak of Western anger could one day turn against itself — with serious potential damage to the Chinese economy — and so has already moved to distance itself from the invasion. .
+A major Putin ally, China, now seems concerned that this outbreak of Western anger could one day turn against itself — with serious potential damage to the Chinese economy — and so has already tried to distance itself from the Chinese economy. invasion.

-Now, you will have to look for new options.
+Now, having to look for new options.
 Putin has always refused to back down when things don’t go as planned.
 He will fight back harder—and he has the weapons to do so.

-The Ukrainian ambassador to the US claims that Russian forces have already used a thermobaric weapon – a so-called “vacuum bomb”, which sucks in oxygen to generate a devastating high-temperature blast.
+The Ukrainian ambassador to the US claims that Russian forces have already used a thermobolic weapon — a so-called “vacuum pump”, which sucks in oxygen to generate a devastating high-temperature blast.

-Diplomatic representatives often make extreme claims at times like the present, but the fact is that we’ve already seen videos of Russian thermobaric rocket launchers en route to Ukraine.
-Analysts say it is likely only a matter of time before they are used more widely.
+Diplomatic representatives often make extreme claims at times like the present, but the fact is that we’ve already seen videos of Russian thermobric rocket launchers en route to Ukraine.
+Analysts say it is probably only a matter of time before they are used %u200B%u200B more widely.

 Photographs also indicate that cluster bombs may have been used against civilians in Kharkiv.
-When fired, these artifacts scatter what are called “submunitions”, which provide a shower of shrapnel that causes serious injury to anyone within a considerably wide range.
+When fired, these artifacts scatter what are called “submunitions,” which rain down shrapnel that seriously injure anyone within a remarkably wide range.

-An international convention in 2008 banned such weapons from being used – Russia, however, was not a signatory to the agreement, claiming that it uses cluster bombs under international humanitarian law.
+An international convention in 2008 prohibited the use of such weapons – Russia, however, was not a signatory to the agreement, claiming that it uses cluster bombs under international humanitarian law.
 The people of Kharkiv possibly disagree with this.

 Vladimir Putin does not hesitate before using excessively dangerous weapons.
-He is believed to have authorized the use of radioactive polonium to assassinate former KGB agent Alexander Litvinenko in London in 2006.
-It is likely that he also agreed to let Russian military intelligence attack Sergei Skripal, another defector, with the nerve agent.
+He is believed to have authorized the use of radioactive pollinium to assassinate former KGB agent Alexander Litvinenko in London in 2006.
+He also likely agreed to let Russian military intelligence attack Sergei Skripal, another defector, with the toxic nerve agent.
 Novichok in Salisbury in 2018.
 Skripal survived, although one woman, Dawn Sturgess, died after being exposed to the lethal substance.

 The danger to totally innocent civilians doesn’t seem to have worried him.